-- (a) If a Graduate Assistant believes that she/he was incorrectly included or excluded from the bargaining unit, she/he will file a "unit eligibility grievance" with the Dean of the Graduate School within twenty-one (21) days of the beginning of the term.
+- (a) If a Graduate Assistant believes that she/he was incorrectly included or excluded from the bargaining unit, she/he will file a "unit eligibility grievance" with the Dean of the Graduate School within twenty-one (21) working days of the date the graduate assistant or union knew or should have known the graduate assistant's bargaining unit status.
+If notification is sent by email, it shall be considered received, thus beginning the twenty-one (21) working day timeline, whether or not the graduate assistant reads the email.
 The grievance will clearly state the basis for the grievance and include any supporting documents.
 The Dean of the Graduate School may affirm the grievance in which case the Graduate Assistant's status will be changed. - (b) If the Dean of the Graduate School denies the grievance or if a response is not received within fifteen (15) days, the grievant may file the grievance with a Joint Eligibility Committee (JEC) within fifteen (15) days of receipt of the Dean's response.
 If the grievance is not filed with the JEC within fifteen (15) days of receiving the Dean's response, the grievance will be considered withdrawn and cannot be resubmitted during the term in question. - (c) The JEC will be comprised of two (2) members appointed by the Provost and two (2) members appointed by the Union.
 The JEC shall review the grievance and may decide on the record before it or may solicit additional information prior to issuing a decision.
-The JEC shall make decisions by majority. - (d) Decisions of the JEC will be final and binding on the parties during the academic term in which the grievance is filed or as long as the specific work. - (e) Decisions of the JEC will be final and binding on the parties during the academic term in which the grievance is filed or as long as the specific work assignment continues. - (f) If the JEC cannot reach a majority decision within fifteen (15) days, the grievant may file for arbitration by following the process in Section 3 of this Article, except that no post-hearing briefs will be filed unless mutually agreed to by the parties and the arbitrator will be given thirty (30) days for his/her decision.
+The JEC shall make decisions by majority. - (d) Decisions of the JEC will be final and binding on the parties during the academic term in which the grievance is filed or as long as the specific work assignment continues.

+(e) If the JEC cannot reach a majority decision within fifteen (15) days, the grievant may file for arbitration by following the process in Section 3 of this Article, except that no post-hearing briefs will be filed unless mutually agreed to by the parties and the arbitrator will be given thirty (30) days for his/her decision.
 Decisions of the arbitrator in unit eligibility matters shall apply only to the specific grievant(s).
 Such decisions are final and binding on the parties.